 The museum is a serene space to revitalize the mind, specializing in modern art such as paintings, glasswork, photography, and architecture.

-Believe it or not, the Museums of Modern Art (MoMA) in New York, the Guggenheim Museum, and the Los Angeles County Museum of Art all owe their existence to this museum.
+Believe it or not, the Museum of Modern Art (MoMA) in New York, the Guggenheim Museum, and the Los Angeles County Museum of Art all owe their existence to this museum.
 Even the architectural style of Frank Lloyd Wright was influenced by his stays in Palm Springs.

 One important aspect is that it continues to play an influential role in both Palm Springs and Southern California as an art institution that promotes education and exhibitions by artists of national and international fame.